Emulator Issues #267

-#20 Updated by jayork42 over 7 years ago
+#20 Updated by jayork42 almost 8 years ago

 Hmm.
 That's not the case.
 According to Dimitri's screenshots the shadows are clearly NOT going out of bounds.
 Something else is going on here.
 If you move around you'll notice the streaks change colors, even when you're not moving.
 My next guess is that something in memory is overflowing into the space used for the current shadow frame.
 Maybe a texture that's being upscaled next to this buffer.
 The interesting thing is these pixels appear to be garbage.
 Perhaps a nearby texture of a different format?
 If you move around you will eventually notice the lower right skew is flashing in a predictable pattern.
 This appears to be reflecting the current memory space used for the animated coin on screen as the flashing pattern is spot on with the coin's looping animation.
 If someone takes the time to debug VRAM this should explain what's happening.

-#29 Updated by Anonymous about 7 years ago
+#29 Updated by Anonymous over 7 years ago

 The issue doesn't seem to be related to the specific IR value.
 For me, the game looks correct in two circumstances:

 2.5x IR with EFB scaled copy disabled

 auto (window size) IR with EFB scaled copy disabled, and i randomly change window size